 The Association of Yale Alumni in Medicine adopted its first constitution on June 9, 1880.
-Over the years the articles of the original constitution were amended and revised in particular sections.
-On June 21, 1921 a complete revision was accomplished.
-Subsequent amendments were also accomplished in 1951, 1959, and 1970, as well as 1971.
-What follows is a copy of the recently amended bylaws which were adopted on Saturday, June 9, 1990.
+Over the years, the articles of the original constitution were amended and revised in particular sections.
+On June 21, 1921, a complete revision was accomplished.
+Subsequent amendments were also accomplished in 1951, 1959, and 1970, 1971, 1990 and 2017.

 To advance the welfare of the Yale University School of Medicine and to assist its students and its alumni in any and all appropriate ways.

 Name and MembershipSection 1: The name of this organization shall be the Association of Yale Alumni in Medicine.

 Section 2: The membership of this Association shall be made up of alumni of Yale University School of Medicine, and those who have served as interns, residents, or fellows at the New Haven Hospital, Grace-New Haven Community Hospital, or Yale-New Haven Hospital.
 Any former student house officer or fellow is eligible to vote and to hold office.
 In the event of question regarding membership, the Executive Committee shall recommend policy to the Association and pass upon eligibility.

 MeetingsSection 1: The annual meeting of the Association shall take place at the School of Medicine at the time of the annual Yale Medical School reunion weekend.
 Additional meetings may be called by the President.
 Fifty members present at the annual meeting, properly called, shall constitute a quorum.

 Section 2: Notice of each meeting shall be sent to the membership at least 30 days in advance of the date set.